cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 ---

+Here's a common question from people doing testing in Python:

-TODO: intro, common question, how do i write tests for external api calls
+> How do I write tests for for code that calls out to a third-party API?

+(with thanks to Brian Okken for suggesting the question).

+In this article I'd like to outline several options, starting from the most familiar (mocks) going out to the most architecture-astronautey, and try and discuss the pros and cons of each one.
+With luck I'll convince you to at least try out some of the ideas near the end.

+I'm going to use an example from the domain of logistics where we need to sync to a cargo provider's API, but you can really imagine any old API--a payment gateway, an SMS notifications engine, a cloud storage provider.
+Or you can imagine an external dependency that's nothing to do with the web at all, just any kind of external I/O dependency that's hard to unit test.

-Let's take an example to do with logistics, we have a model of a shipment which contains a number of order lines.
-We also care about its estimated time of arrival (`eta`) and a bit of jargon called the "incoterm" (you don't need to understand what that is, I'm just trying to illustrate a bit of real-life complexity, in this small example).
+But to make things concrete, in our logistics example, we'll have a model of a shipment which contains a number of order lines.
+We also care about its estimated time of arrival (`eta`) and a bit of jargon called the _incoterm_ (you don't need to understand what that is, I'm just trying to illustrate a bit of real-life complexity, in this small example).

 ```python
 @dataclass